arnirichard/visual_neural_networks/README.md

 I can't guarantee that all the calculations are correct, but it is possible to optimize the tensor calculations further.

+It would be possible to show visually what output neurons are strongly correlated with which hidden neurons, thereby giving a better insight into the model.

 ![Alt text](screenshot.png?raw=true)